 Bo-Kaap – A truly colorful area

 Bo-Kaap definitely wins the contest for the most colorful and multicultural neighborhood in Cape Town.
 The majority of its resident are descendants of slaves coming from Malaysia, Indonesia, India, Sri Lanka, and other places in Africa that once freed settled in the area.
-It’s where you will find the iconic, bright pink, green, blue, lilac, red, orange houses – to name a few colors, most of which were originally built in the 1750s.
-Last but definitely not least, Bo-Kaap where the famous Cape-Malay cuisine was created: you absolutely have to try when in town.
+It’s where you will find the iconic, colorful houses, most of which were originally built in the 1750s.
+Bo-Kaap is where the famous Cape-Malay cuisine was created: you absolutely have to try when in town.

-GOOD TO KNOW: Bo-Kaap is a bit of a hit and miss area.
+Bo-Kaap is a bit of a hit and miss area when it comes to safety.
 Some streets are totally cool and safe, but take a wrong turn and you may be in trouble.
 Avoid walking around alone at night, and call an Uber if needed.

 De Waterkant – The best area for LGBTQ travelers

-Not far from the colorful houses of Bo-Kaap, De Waterkant is the city’s main gay and lesbian hotspot, not to mention one of the most lively at night.
+Not far from the colorful houses of Bo-Kaap, De Waterkant is the city’s main gay and lesbian hotspot, and one of the most lively areas at night.
 With its cobbled streets, the lovely Cape Quarter Square, shopping opportunities, bars, restaurants and clubs, this small part of the City Bowl is a real gem.

 Woodstock – Best for lovers of street art

-At a mere 10 minutes away from the heart of the City Bowl, Woodstock is Cape Town’s artists hot-spot.
+10 minutes away from the heart of the City Bowl, Woodstock is Cape Town’s artists hot-spot.
 Wander the streets and you will be endlessly marveled by the street art – of both local and international artists.
 There’s so much of it that it’s often been compared to Brooklyn.
-As it is a bit cheaper than the rest of the City Bowl, it’s where many young entrepreneurs have established their offices – think startups here!
-It’s also where the Old Biscuit Mill with its farm stalls is located.
-Finally, it is a prime location for festivals.
+As it is a bit cheaper than the rest of the City Bowl, it’s where many young entrepreneurs have established their offices.
+It’s also where the Old Biscuit Mill with its farm stalls is located, and a prime location for festivals.